Tuesday, June 25, 2024

 If stratospheric temperatures are too low to permit useable oxidation rates, microwave heating using ground-based projectors could be tried.
 (Such projectors could also be used for in-flight recharging of high-flying drones that deliver substances into the upper atmosphere.)

 To charge negatively, the Teflon tube that is standard on a triboelectric gun will have to be replaced by a tube made with an electron donor, or else corona charging used instead of triboelectric charging.
-I calculate that to rise in the atmospheric electric field, a particle needs a charge to mass ratio ("specific charge") greater than 50 millicoulomb/kilogram, which may be another factor requiring corona charging.
+I calculate that to rise in the atmospheric electric field, a particle needs a charge to mass ratio ("specific charge") greater than 75.5 milliCoulomb/kilogram, which may be another factor requiring corona charging.

-The figure of 50 mC/kg was derived by dividing g, the gravitational acceleration at the Earth's surface (about 10 m/s2), by 200 V/m, and multiplying by 1000 to get the units used in studies of powder-coating physics (and the units analysis checks out).
+The figure of 75.5 mC/kg was derived by dividing g, the gravitational acceleration at the Earth's surface (9.81 m/s2), by 130 V/m ([4], section 20.1.2), and multiplying by 1000 to get the units used in studies of powder-coating physics.

-Extrapolating from data in Meng et al., 2008, http://dx.doi.org/10.1088/0022-3727/41/19/195207 , 2.3-micron-diameter sulfur particles corona charged at 90 kV should fly.
+Extrapolating from data in Meng et al., 2008, http://dx.doi.org/10.1088/0022-3727/41/19/195207 [3] , 2.6-micron-diameter sulfur particles corona charged at 90 kV should fly.
 However, a ten-fold smaller sulfur particle will have a ten-fold greater specific charge, giving some margin to allow for discharging on the way up.
+(Meng et al. found 5.5 mC/kg for 35-micron diameter particles charged at 90 kV with 10 seconds of spraying, and charging efficiency as specific charge was stated to be inversely proportional to particle radius (their equation 3), and thus diameter.
+My extrapolation was to smaller diameters to achieve 75.5 mC/kg.
+Calculation: 5.5 x 35/75.5 = 2.6)

 The diameter of the sulfur particle injected into the stratosphere is unrelated to the diameter of the eventual sulfuric acid droplets it produces upon oxidation in the stratosphere, because one reaction intermediate, sulfur dioxide, is gaseous.